Create your own ecommerce website and start selling successfully with ShopWired today

 Shopify Payments provides a number of different tools that help you to manage your store more easily and that's essentially what the high price is for.
 As a merchant, you'll need to make up your own mind as to whether the extra cost that you pay is worth it.

-Another advantage of Shopify Payments is the ability to issue refunds from within your Shopify accounts, to properly tie payments and orders together.
+Another advantage of Shopify Payments is the ability to issue refunds from within your Shopify account, to properly tie payments and orders together.
 You can also manage any disputes or chargebacks that are initiated by your customers from within the order details in your Shopify account.

 Finally, Shopify Payments also comes in with built-in fraud analysis tools to help you more easily identify potentially fraudulent transactions.
 For transactions that are marked with an elevated amount of risk attached to them, you can then make your own decision about whether or not to ship the item to the customer, perhaps having contacted the customer first to get more details about them and to be sure that you're not shipping an order that has been placed fraudulently.